MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deployment-guide-for-office-for-mac.md

 # Deployment guide for Office for Mac

-This guide is intended to help administrators and other IT professionals plan, implement, and maintain deployments of Office for Mac in their organizations.
+This guide is intended to help administrators and other IT professionals plan, implement, and maintain deployments of Office on devices running macOS in their organization.

-There are two versions of Office for Mac that are referred to in this guide:
+There are several versions of Office for Mac that are referred to in this guide:
-- **Office for Mac**, which is available with any Office 365 (or Microsoft 365) plan that includes Office.
-For example, the Office 365 E5 plan.
+- **Office for Mac**, which is available with any Microsoft 365 (or Office 365) plan that includes the Office desktop apps.
+For example, the Microsoft 365 Business Premium plan or the Office 365 E5 plan.
 This version is updated on a regular basis to provide new features.
 It also receives security and quality updates, as needed.

+- **Office LTSC for Mac 2021**, which is available through a volume licensing agreement.
+This version receives security and quality updates, as needed.

 - **Office 2019 for Mac**, which is available as a one-time purchase from a retail store or through a volume licensing agreement.
 This version receives security and quality updates, as needed.

 > [!IMPORTANT]